-At best, this line of questioning enabled both candidate and potential employer to determine if a good fit was in the offing, at least with respect to the money involved; at worst, it was a way for employers to feel out how cheaply they might be able to bring a particular worker on board.
+At best, this line of questioning enabled both candidate and potential employer to determine if a good fit was in the offering, at least with respect to the money involved; at worst, it was a way for employers to feel out how cheaply they might be able to bring a particular worker on board, thus hindering their own talent acquisition process.

-Since that time, 10 more states and nine local jurisdictions have jumped on the anti-salary history bandwagon and struck this question from the employer's standard repertoire - here's the complete list as of August 24, 2018:
+Since that time, more states and local jurisdictions have jumped on the anti-salary history bandwagon and struck this question from the employer's standard repertoire - here's the complete list as of February of 2021:

 - New Jersey